ozanichkovsky/mongodb-sql-syntax-cli/README.md

 Some builds are faild there because it was the first time because of some problems with configuration.

 GitLab CI uses *Docker* to run tests for both PHP 5.6 and PHP 7.0.
-It is a bit slow because basic php is used and all the extensions are installed during each build.
-Should be faster with custom mongodb specific image is used.
+It is a bit slow because basic php image is used and all the extensions are installed during each build.
+Should be faster if custom built mongodb specific image is used.

 ### Code ###